IAudioDeviceManager

 abstract stopPlaybackDeviceTest(): number;

-Attention: Ensure that you call this method before joining a channel.
+Note: You must call this method before joining a channel.

 • 0: Success.

 • < 0: Failure.
+See Error Codes for details and resolution suggestions.

 stopRecordingDeviceTest

-Stops the audio capturing device test.
+Stops the audio recording device test.

 abstract stopRecordingDeviceTest(): number;